hyperledger/iroha-2-docs/src/guide/build.md

    We take pride in the fact that Iroha is extremely quick to compile.
 For reference, compiling hyperledger/substrate takes a good part of ten minutes on a modern M1 machine.
-Iroha, for comparison, compiles in around one minute.
+Iroha, in comparison, compiles in around one minute.

    :::